ACONIO/aconio.templates.robocorp.producer-consumer-py/README.md

 rm conda.yaml
 ```

+#### 2.4.
+Update Locators
+Once you've pulled all dependencies you require, be sure to update your `locators.json` file with all locators used in libraries.

+> See section [Update Root Robot Locators (Workaround)](#update-root-robot-locators-workaround) for a guide on how to use existing locators from subtree libraries.

 ### 3. Uncomment Functionality in `bot/common.py`
 The `bot/common.py` file holds a lot of standard functionality that is commented-out because it would result in errors without the above library imports in place.